 On the day, you will receive an SMS text message or a phone call confirming the time your transport will arrive.

 If you no longer need transport, please call 0333 240 4909 to let us know.

 When will I be collected?

-This depends on your postcode; you should be collected to allow enough time for you to arrive before your appointment.
+You will be collected up to two hours before your hospital appointment.
+However, this may be longer depending on your postcode to allow enough time for you to arrive before your appointment.
 Please be ready when transport arrives as drivers cannot wait more than 10 minutes.